jennyfisher/jennyfisher.github.io/index.md

 ### News

 - Sam Limbrey was awarded a 2019 ACEDD Scholar Award in recognition of his outstanding scholarship in the Bachelor of Science (Honours) - the same week that he submitted his Honours thesis!
 Congratulations, Sam!
-- Sandra Konigseder arrived from Germany to start her PhD.
+- Sandra Koenigseder arrived from Germany to start her PhD.
 Sandra will primarily be working with [Tim Barrows](https://scholars.uow.edu.au/display/tim_barrows) on tidewater glaciers, using climate model output.
 A nice opportunity for some interdisciplinary research!
 - Dr Jesse Greenslade has officially completed his PhD.
 Following an APR internship, he is now a contract employee at the Bureau of Meteorology.
 Congratulations, Jesse!
 - Dr Bea Bukosa has officially completed her PhD.
 She is now a postdoc at NIWA in New Zealand.
 Congratulations Bea!
 - Maria Paula Perez-Peña joins us as a joint PhD student, based primarily in the Kable group at UNSW.
 Welcome Maria!